confluentinc/cp-docker-images/docs/quickstart.rst

     ...
     1000

-  As we're done with the Docker Host session for now, you can exit it with the following command
+  As you're done with the Docker Host session for now, you can exit it with the following command

   .. sourcecode:: bash